omolewaaa/POSTIT/README.md

 Prerequisites and Installations

   •	The knowledge of HTML, CSS and JavaScript

-•	NodeJS installed on your system, you can check out here to do that because you will be using it for the project
+  •	NodeJS installed on your system, you can check out here to download https://nodejs.org/en/download/

   •	Setup the backend with NodeJs – Express

    •	PostgreSQL for relational data persistence and Sequelize as the Object relational model.

   •	Installation of Postman for testing the API routes